mangojuice1010/nickrollcopy/README.md

 $time - counts total practice time of current session

-$stop - returns timer end, total practice time of session (minus any pauses), and rickroll gif
+$stop - returns timer end and total practice time of session (minus any pauses)

 @Nickroll - returns description of possible commands

 ## Contributing
 For major changes, please open an issue first to discuss what you would like to change.

-Future changes to consider:
--Array of rng emoji reactions
--Total practice time from each member stored in individual profiles, rather than just individual practice sessions -Check if user is in voice channel before starting timer (currently allows offline practice) -Streamlining code with separately implemented Timer class -Sending error messages during exceptions (currently bot is designed to only respond to appropriate use of commands while simply ignoring illogical series of events (such as $pause when $practice has not been called, or $resume when $pause has not been called)
+Future changes to consider: Array of rng emoji reactions; Total practice time from each member stored in individual profiles, rather than just individual practice sessions; Check if user is in voice channel before starting timer (currently allows offline practice); Streamlining code with separately implemented Timer class; Sending error messages during exceptions (currently bot is designed to only respond to appropriate use of commands while simply ignoring illogical series of events (such as $pause when $practice has not been called, or $resume when $pause has not been called)

 ## Contributors